XavierGeerinck/Algorithms/datastructures/trees/heap.md

 ### Top-Down \(Sink\)

-* Create a new table
-* Start adding elements to this table, swap the
+* Start from root and check children
+* Swap if needed depending on the heap
+* Repeat for the subheap